qadir1020/virtualassistantbot/README.md

 # virtualassistantbot
 The VA bot is built in python.
-Download all the packages before running the code.
-Here is the description:
+Download all the packages before running the code.Here is the description:

 Open reddit subreddit : Opens the subreddit in default browser.
 Search Video on Youtube
 Open Desktop Applications